- Travel and Places»

-The biggest thing that happened here, some years back, is a very large volcano blew.
-The volcano was active because a hot zone developed due to forces crunching and building the Sierra Nevada Mountains.
-This moment in time is evident as you drive up Hwy 395 from Los Angeles, because basalt and cinder cones litter the scenery.
+The biggest thing that happened here is a very large volcano blew.
+The volcano was active because a hot zone developed due to forces crunching and building the Sierra Nevada Mountains on the U.S. west coast.
+Cailifornia Hwy.
+395 cuts through the Long Valley Caldera, the main feature of that long ago event.
+That moment in time is also evident as you drive up Hwy.
+395 from Los Angeles, because basalt and cinder cones litter the scenery.

-The little narrative here is about a later time, -20,000 years, when huge glaciers crawled down the mountains and left piles of rock called moraines.
-This lake is in existence because a moraine is a natural dam holding the water back.
+Later, about 20,000 years ago, cold set in and huge glaciers crawled down the mountains and left piles of rock called moraines.
+Convict Lake formed because a moraine is acting as a natural dam holding the water back.

-Photo above illustrates the classic U-shape the glacier leaves behind.
+Photo above illustrates the classic U-shape a glacier leaves behind.
 On each side are lateral moraines.
 In the foreground is a close up of what the moraines are made of.
 The lake is 140 feet deep.
-Ice and water moved the material down the slope in radiating deposits and aerial photos give clear evidence of the work of the glacier.
-This view is looking west.
+Ice and water moved the material down the slope in radiating deposits and aerial photos give clear evidence of the glacier's work.

 Are you interested in geology?

 East End Natural DamClick thumbnail to view full-size